FIWARE/tutorials.NGSI-LD/docs/linked-data.md

 ## Offering NGSI-v2 Entities as part of an NGSI-LD Data Space

-This tutorial starts up both the NGSI-LD Smart Farm (on port `1027`) and NGSI-v2 Smart Supermarket (on port `1027`) and thenoffers the NGSI-v2 entities into the building finder to the Smart Farm FMIS as part of a federated data space.
+This tutorial starts up both the NGSI-LD Smart Farm (on port `1027`) and NGSI-v2 Smart Supermarket (on port `1027`) and thenoffers the NGSI-v2 entities into the building finder to the Smart Farm FMIS System as part of a federated data space.

 ### Reading NGSI-v2 Data directly